michael2012z/BitBible/markdown/KJV/files/Ps.md

 19. But be not thou far from me, O Lord: O my strength, haste thee to help me.

-20. Deliver my soul from the sword; my darling from the power of the dog.my darling: Heb. my only onepower: Heb. hand
+20. Deliver my soul from the sword; my darling from the power of the dog.

 21. Save me from the lion’s mouth: for thou hast heard me from the horns of the unicorns.